-The formula that blends a dive bar with gonzo comfort food at Trina’s Starlite Lounge is worth seeking out any night of the week, but it truly shines during Sunday and Monday brunch.
-That’s when you’ll find plucked-from-childhood fare like Pizza Bagels and House-made Pop Tarts alongside a nationally renowned plate of Fried Chicken & Buttermilk Waffles.
-Wash it all down with the Matt’s Quickie, a Nesquik-inspired concoction made with vodka, coffee liqueur, instant chocolate milk, and an optional float of Green Chartreuse.
+The winning formula at Trina’s Starlite Lounge blends a retro dive bar with gonzo comfort food.
+This Inman Square neighborhood spot, just over the Somerville line, is worth seeking out any night of the week, but to truly experience Trina’s, take a Monday off for brunch.
+That’s when you’ll find the rowdiest crowd reveling in plucked-from-childhood comfort food like Pizza Bagels and House-made Pop Tarts, alongside a nationally renowned plate of Fried Chicken & Buttermilk Waffles.
+At all hours, the Trina’s bar is one of the best for craft cocktails like Fallen Angel, with tequila, jalapeño syrup, mango, lime, and a barbecue-dusted rim; and Matt’s Quickie, a Nesquik-inspired brunch drink.

-Christina’s Homemade Ice Cream may lack the sexy design and slick branding of the new-wave ice cream shops springing up across town, but this Inman Square institution has been experimenting with flavor since 1983.
-Around 50 ice creams are on the menu each day, and while flavors frequently change, triumphs like Green Tea, Burnt Sugar, and an actually-tastes-like-the-real-thing Banana, are evergreens.
-Christina’s also maintains a 33 flavor-strong list of seasonally rotating sorbets to satiate any dairy-free sweet tooth, too.
+Christina’s Homemade Ice Cream may lack the sexy design and slick branding of the new-wave ice cream shops springing up across Camberville (it currently doesn’t even have a website), but this Inman Square institution has been experimenting with flavor since 1983.
+Around 50 ice creams are on the menu each day, with evergreen delights like Green Tea, Burnt Sugar, and an actually-tastes-like-the-real-thing Banana alongside frequently changing flavors.
+Christina’s also maintains a 33-flavor-strong list of seasonally rotating sorbets to satiate any dairy-free sweet tooth, too.